-- Bachelor's Degree, transcripts and certificates duly attested by the UAE Ministry of Higher Education and Scientific Research, and from the University where the certificate is issued, - 2.
-Copy of student's passport (valid for at least 6 months), - 3.
-Evidence of adequate funds or sponsorship, - 4.
-Standard form indicating that the applicant will abide by the Abu Dhabi University rules and regulations.
+- 1. Attested Bachelor's Degree, transcripts and certificates from the country where the certificate is issued. - 2.
+Copy of student's passport (valid for at least 6 months),

 Master Degree Regular Entry Requirements:

 - All students applying for Master Degree admission are required to have a baccalaureate degree (or equivalent qualification) in a directly related discipline from an accredited university recognized by the UAE Ministry of Higher Education and Scientific Research.
 The applicant should have a Cumulative Grade Point Average of at least 2.5 on a 4.00 point scale or its established equivalent in relevant undergraduate course work. - Candidates may be asked by the Program Director to attend an interview. - English Proficiency Tests must be taken no more than two years prior to admission to Abu Dhabi University.
 Minimum English proficiency scores are set for each program and should be 79 Internet Based TOEFL, or 550 paper-based IT TOEFL (taken at ADUKG or Amideast) or 6.0 in Academic IELTS, EMSAT min score of 1400.